picfight/pfcd/chaincfg/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/picfight/pfcd/chaincfg)

-Package chaincfg defines chain configuration parameters for the three standard PicFight networks and provides the ability for callers to define their own custom PicFight networks.
+Package chaincfg defines chain configuration parameters for the three standard Picfight networks and provides the ability for callers to define their own custom Picfight networks.

-Although this package was primarily written for pfcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard PicFight networks or for projects needing to define their own network.
+Although this package was primarily written for pfcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Picfight networks or for projects needing to define their own network.

 ## Sample Use